 The principal object and activity of the Academy is the operation of Fairchildes Academy Community Trust, to advance for the public benefit education in the United Kingdom, by establishing, maintaining, carrying on, managing and developing schools offering a broad and balanced curriculum.

-Objectives, Strategies and Activities
+The Trustees have referred to the guidance issued by the Charity Commission in respect of public benefit when reviewing the aims and objectives of the Trust.
+In accordance with the articles of association, the Trust has adopted a "Scheme of Government" approved by the Secretary of State for Education.
+The Scheme of Government is part of the wider 'Master Funding Agreement' between the Company and the Secretary of State and 'Supplemental Funding Agreements' for each Academy.